C-tinT/Intro-to-SQL/README.md

 <img width="607" height="334" alt="image" src="https://github.com/user-attachments/assets/5d210a1f-2a21-4182-92b9-d275709acac4" />

 **Conclusion:** as it transpires from the second table, there is no significant correlation between the two variables.
 High life expectancy is not determined by a nation's wealth.
-Japan is just an exception that might point towards the determining factor be it social structure, government policies, climate or geography.
-Most likely a mix of all these.
+Japan is just an exception that might point towards the determining factor, be it social structure, government policies, climate or geography.
+Most likely it is a mix of all these.